HiAS7/The-Sauce-Book-Online/_classes/Druid.md

 ##### Nature’s Sanctuary
-When you reach 14th level, creatures of the natural world sense your connection to nature and become hesitant to attack you.\
+When you reach 14th level, creatures of the natural world sense your connection to nature and become hesitant to attack you.<br/>
 When a beast or plant creature attacks you, that creature must make a Wisdom saving throw against your druid spell save DC.
 On a failed save, the creature must choose a different target, or the attack automatically misses.
-On a successful save, the creature is immune to this effect for 24 hours.\
+On a successful save, the creature is immune to this effect for 24 hours.<br/>
 The creature is aware of this effect before it makes its attack against you.